mneunhoe/post-gan-boosting/README.md

 All necessary R libraries will be installed and loaded upon running the `00-setup.R` in an experiment.

-When first installing `tensorflow` in R, make sure to install version 1.15.0 with `install_tensorflow(version = "1.15.0")`.
-This only needs to be done once.

 ### Python Environment

-This GAN code was written and tested using `python 3.6.9`.
+This GAN code was written and tested using `python 3.7.7`.
 All packages in the environment are documented in `requirements.txt`.
-You can create a new python environment with `python 3.6.9`, activate the environment and run `pip install -r requirements.txt`.
+You can create a new python environment with `python 3.7.7`, activate the environment and run `pip install -r requirements.txt`.
 This will get you ready to go.

 #### Installing tensorflow privacy
 If installing `tensorflow privacy` does not work with `pip install -r requirements.txt`, follow the instructions [here](https://github.com/tensorflow/privacy) to install it manually.